anynines/a9s-kubernetes-training/website/docs/postgresql/40-building-the-pg-stateful-set/30-streaming-replication.md

 The ConfigMap `postgresql-configs` will then be mounted into the StatefulSet as a Volume mount.
 This will create a directory containing the `postgresql.conf` file.

-By default PostgreSQL will search for the `postgresql.conf` file in the `$PGDATA` directory.
+By default, PostgreSQL will search for the `postgresql.conf` file in the `$PGDATA` directory.
 This is not desired as `$PGDATA` is already a Volume mount.
-Therefore, it is necessary to point PostgreSQL to the exact filepath of the designated `postgresql.conf` file.
+Therefore, it is necessary to point PostgreSQL to the exact file path of the designated `postgresql.conf` file.
 The exclusive way to achieve this is by starting PostgreSQL with the following command line option:

     postgresql -c config_file=/etc/postgresql/postgresql.conf

-The final `postgresql.conf` including some adjustements that have yet to be discussed looks like this:
+The final `postgresql.conf` including some adjustments that have yet to be discussed looks like this:

 ```conf
 # -----------------------------